rizinorg/book/src/analysis/syscalls.md

 # Syscalls

-Radare2 allows manual search for assembly code looking like a syscall operation.
+Rizin allows manual search for assembly code looking like a syscall operation.
 For example on ARM platform usually they are represented by the `svc` instruction, on the others can be a different instructions, e.g. `syscall` on x86 PC.
 ```